 Poor digestion can cause cramps, pain, bloating, flatulence and alterations to bowel movements.

-Here are 14 important steps to take to enhance digestion:
+So here are 14 important steps to take to enhance your digestion:

 Watch what you eat:

-Remove foods that are hard to digest, contribute to inflammation or irritate the gut – these include red meat, dairy, sugar, processed food, coffee, tea, alcohol and spices.
+Remove (or at least aim to minimise) foods that are hard to digest, contribute to inflammation or irritate the gut - these include red meat, dairy, sugar, processed food, coffee, tea, alcohol and spices.
 Gluten-containing grains are linked to damage to the gut lining (1) and are best avoided.